JoshuaSardinha/ml_langchain_exercise_1/README.md

 ## Overview

-This project is my solution to the Loka ML Engineer challenge (completed within the 5-day timeframe).
+This project is an exercise (completed within a 5-day timeframe).
 The Data Doctor is an AI-powered health assistant that combines machine learning predictions with intelligent document retrieval to support clinical decision-making.

 **What I Built:**